Our targeted approach

 ADCs deliver potent cancer-killing agents directly to tumor cells.
 Our technology platform is designed to enable us to develop safer and more effective ADCs.

-Over the past decade, I/O therapeutics has brought a unique approach to cancer treatment that harnesses the body’s immune system to kill cancer cells, but limitations persist.
-Cancer cells commonly express specific molecules that suppress the anticancer immune response.
-Immunotherapies, such as checkpoint inhibitors, target the pathways that cancer cells exploit to evade the immune system.
-Despite the progress we have seen, many patients do not respond to currently approved immunotherapies.
+Over the past decade, IO therapeutics has brought a unique approach to cancer treatment.
+The advent of immune checkpoint inhibitors has shifted the treatment paradigm by targeting the pathways that cancer cells use to avoid the immune system.
+Despite the progress we have seen, many patients do not respond or stop responding to currently approved immunotherapies.

-While these drugs provide significant therapeutic benefit for durable responders, response rates remain low for most patients, particularly for tumors with low levels of tumor-infiltrating lymphocytes (TILs).
-These non-inflamed (i.e., “cold”) tumors can suppress the adaptive immune response through a variety of mechanisms within the tumor microenvironment.
+Response rates remain low for most patients, particularly for tumors with low levels of tumor-infiltrating lymphocytes (TILs).
+These non-inflamed (i.e., “cold”) tumors can suppress the immune response through a variety of mechanisms.

-Deeper investigation around dysfunctional TILs in inflamed tumors and signaling pathways preventing immune cells from entering cold tumors is essential to paving the way to develop new therapies to overcome immune suppression in the tumor microenvironment and facilitate the infiltration of TIL into the tumor tissue to bring the benefits of I/O to more patients in need.
+Deeper investigation around dysfunctional TILs and signaling pathways that prevent immune cells from entering cold tumors is essential.
+Developing new therapies that overcome immune suppression and facilitate the infiltration of TILs into the tumor tissue may benefit more patients in need.

-Pyxis is advancing a diverse portfolio of immunotherapies that target broad immune regulatory mechanisms as well as novel immune checkpoints.
+Pyxis Oncology is building a diverse portfolio of immunotherapies that target broad immune regulatory mechanisms as well as novel immune checkpoints.